Tomer Sisley: Early and personal life

 Born in West Berlin, West Germany, to Israeli-born parents who had relocated for his father's job as a research scientist in dermatology.
 His mother is also a dermatologist.
 His parents met as schoolmates in Ramat Gan, Israel, and were childhood sweethearts.
-His father's family has roots in Lithuania and Belarus, while his mother is of Yemeni descent.
+His father's family has roots in Lithuania and today's Belarus, while his mother is of Yemenite descent.

 His parents separated when he was five years old.
-At 9 years of age he left Berlin to live with his father in southern France, where his father was offered a position.
+At age nine, he left Berlin to live with his father Joseph Sisley in southern France, where his father was offered a position.
 He is fluent in German, Hebrew, French, and English.
 He attended an English-speaking school, and then attended the bi-lingual Centre international de Valbonne in Sophia Antipolis near Nice, France.

-Sisley resides in Paris with his family, and has taught Hebrew to his three children.
-He spends about a month a year in Israel where most of his relatives reside, and has cousins and uncles who were in the Israeli Special Forces.
-He is a horse rider, practiced 5 years of Krav Maga, and trains in jiujitsu and boxing.
-He is also a helicopter pilot, and also races boats, does skydiving, paragliding, and extreme skiing.
+Sisley resides in Paris with his family.
+He is an avid horse rider, as well as practitioner of Krav Maga, jiujitsu and boxing.
+He is a licensed helicopter pilot, and has described himself as "skydiving, paragliding, and extreme skiing fan".

 Career

 Comedy

-Sisley performed six years of stand-up comedy.
-In 2003 he was the first French stand-up comedian to win the Just for Laughs comedy festival in Canada, the largest comedy festival in the world.
+Sisley performed stand-up comedy for six years.
+In 2003 he was the first French stand-up comedian to win the Just for Laughs comedy festival in Montreal, Canada, the largest comedy festival in the world.

-Scandal
+Plagiarism scandal

-In early summer 2019, it was brought to light that, in France Tomer was giving a literal introduction to American stand-up, performing jokes and routines - sometimes word for word - from nearly 20 English-speaking comedians, largely from stand-up specials performed from 1999 to 2004.
-Sisley appeared to have taken individual bits from Ted Alexandro, Jon Stewart, Nick Swardson, Mitch Hedberg and, of course, the perennially-stolen-from Bill Hicks.
-And many, many more.
+In 2019, it was brought to light that Tomer was using material taken from American comedians.
+He admitted "having copied between '20-30 per cent' of his gags."